Health and Social Studies

 KEY STAGE 4

-Students are following the OCR Cambridge National Certificate in Health and Social Care.
-The course has four mandatory units of study.
-The examination covers values of care, supporting individual’s rights, legislation and safeguarding.
-There are three pieces of coursework ranging from topics such as effective communication with individuals in Health and Social Care and patterns of growth and development across the life stages.
+Students are following the Pearson’s BTEC Qualification in Health and Social Care.
+The course has three mandatory components of study.
+The examination covers health and wellbeing.
+There are two pieces of coursework ranging from topics such as Health and Social Care services and values to Human lifespan development.
 The work begins in Year 9.
 There are important deadlines to work towards but formal assessments will be taken in Year 11.
-The course is graded is pass, merit, distinction and distinction*.
+The course is graded as pass, merit, distinction and distinction*.

 Students are following the OCR Cambridge National Certificate in Child Development.
 The course has three mandatory units of study.
 The examination covers all areas of health and well-being for child development such as parenting, contraception, pregnancy, childhood illnesses and child safety.
 The coursework covers topics such as nutritional needs and growth and development from birth to five years.
 The work begins in Year 9.
 There are important deadlines to work towards but formal assessments will be taken in Year 11.The course is graded is pass, merit, distinction and distinction*.

 Health and Social Care (OCR Cambridge Technical 2016 Suite).